rozariwang/CLMs-for-NPs/Readme.md

 # 🧪 CLMs for Natural Products

-This repository accompanies the paper *“Chemical Language Models for Natural Products: A Comparative Study of Mamba and GPT on Molecule Generation and Property Prediction.”* It includes major components of all experiments carried out in this study.
+This repository accompanies the paper *“Chemical Language Models for Natural Products: A State-Space Model Approach.”* It includes major components of all experiments carried out in this study.
 This Readme file contains detailed information regarding this repository and how to run every experiment outlined below.

+🤗 **Pre-trained models:** All pre-trained models from the paper are available on Hugging Face: [Link to the Models](https://huggingface.co/rozariwang)

 > 💬 **Key Terms**
 NPs: Natural Products \